Pranave15/A-Comparative-Study-of-Reward-Systems-in-Autonomous-Racing-Car-using-DQN/README.md

 ## Proposed Solution
 First, the environment is
-built using Pygame, a Python module ideal for creating GUI and gaming functionalities.
+built using Pygame, a Python module ideal for creating GUI and gaming functionalities.
 Subsequently, several essential modules necessary for training the agent are developed.
 The Deep Q Network module constructs the DQN and defines the layers and parameters for each layer.
 The Replay Buffer module creates a buffer that stores the experience tuple (state, action, reward, next state).
 The Agent module manages